 When events or changes in circumstances indicate that the carrying amount of our rental fleet and property and equipment might not be recoverable, the expected future undiscounted cash flows from the assets are estimated and compared with the carrying amount of the assets.
 If the sum of the estimated undiscounted cash flows is less than the carrying amount of the assets, an impairment loss is recorded.
 The impairment loss is measured by comparing the fair value of the assets with their carrying amounts.
 Fair value is determined based on discounted cash flows or appraised values, as appropriate.
 In support of our review for indicators of impairment, we perform a review of our long-lived assets at the branch level relative to branch performance and conclude whether indicators of impairment exist.
-We did not record any impairment losses related to our rental equipment or property and equipment during 2020, 2019 or 2018.
+We did not record any impairment losses related to our rental equipment or property and equipment during the years ended December 31, 2021, 2020 or 2019.